Trust Pilot Reviews

 • CRI 70 works well for basic parking lot applications focused primarily on safety and security

-• CRI 80+ benefits retail environments and car dealerships where attractive appearance matters
+• CRI 80+ benefits retail environments and car dealerships where an attractive appearance matters

 Maximizing Utility Rebate Opportunities